-Oxygen-consuming wastes are not a significant source of pollution in this watershed.
-There are no segments of the Lower Wabash watershed currently appearing on Indiana's 303(d) list for impairment due to oxygen-consuming waste contamination.
+Oxygen-consuming wastes not are a significant source of pollution in this watershed.
+There are no segments of the Upper Wabash watershed currently appearing on Indiana's 303(d) list for impairment due to oxygen-consuming wastes.

 3.1.4 Nutrients